MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 Follow these steps to configure the security configuration using SID:

-1. Configure a service SID for HealthService, as described in [Service Security Identifier](#service-security-identifier).
+1. Configure a service SID for HealthService, as described in [Service SID](ssmp-service-sid.md).

-2. If you have SQL Server cluster instances, perform the steps provided in [HealthService SID for SQL Server Cluster Instances](#healthservice-sid-for-sql-server-cluster-instances).
+2. If you have SQL Server cluster instances, perform the steps provided in [HealthService SID for SQL Server Cluster Instances](ssmp-service-sid.md#service-sid-for-sql-server-cluster-and-always-on-instances).

 ## Agentless Monitoring Mode

 To configure Run As Profiles in [agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode, create an account on SQL Server and grant this account SA rights or a set of low privilege permissions.
 You can use SQL Server authentication or Windows authentication.
-Once created, you can use this account in the [Add Monitoring Wizard](ssmp-low-privilege-monitoring.md#using-add-monitoring-wizard) to add SQL Server instances.
+Once created, you can use this account in the [Add Monitoring Wizard](ssmp-low-privilege-monitoring.md#using-monitoring-wizard) to add SQL Server instances.

 For more information on how to configure low privilege monitoring in agentless monitoring mode, see the [Low-Privilege Monitoring](ssmp-low-privilege-monitoring.md).